benbo/AdjustedRandCI/README.md

 # AdjustedRandCI
 Compute Adjusted Rand Index and Confidence Interval.
 The confidence interval is an approximate normal confidence interval using the exact variance of the Adjusted Rand Index.

+For details see: Steinley, Douglas, Michael J. Brusco, and Lawrence Hubert.
+"The variance of the adjusted Rand index."
+Psychological methods 21.2 (2016): 261.

 # Dependencies